KrishnaveniGarla/weather-data-analysis/README.md

 3. Enter the name of the city for which you want to fetch the weather data.

 4. The script will display the current weather conditions for the specified city.

+### Project Structure

+• weather_data_analysis.py: The main script to fetch and display weather data.

+• requirements.txt: List of required Python packages.

+• instruction.txt: Instructions for how to implement the project.

+• README.md: Project documentation.

+• weather.csv: The analysis is performed on the dataset.

+### Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+### License

+This project is licensed under the MIT License - see the LICENSE file for details.